‘Dance Moms’: Abby Lee Miller Started Rift Between Chloe Lukasiak And Maddie Ziegler

 Chloe Lukasiak and Maddie Ziegler were Abby Lee Miller’s star duo in Dance Moms.
-The young stars have similar techniques, and their styles perfectly compliment each other which is why they were almost unbeatable when the show’s terror dance teacher pair them for competition.
+The young stars have similar techniques, and their styles perfectly compliment each other, which is why they were almost unbeatable when the show’s dance teacher paired them for competition.
 However, when it comes to individual performances, Miller always favors The Book of Henry actress over the Dance Moms Season 7 star.
 Did their own teacher start the Chloe-Maddie rift?

 Abby Lee Miller has always reminded her Abby Lee Dance Company Junior Elite Competition Team that they should all perform like Maddie Ziegler.
 Although most of the time this comment started an argument between the moms and the 50-year-old dance instructor, the Dance Moms teacher repeatedly told her students to do just that.